Should Brokers Use 'Voice Prints' For Stock Transactions? - Slashdot

 And "Is a 'voiceprint' even possible?"

 Hi, my name is Werner Brandes.
-My voice is my pass (Score:2)
+My voice is my pass (Score:3)

 Hi, my name is Werner Brandes.
 My voice is my passport.
 Verify Me.